Kappa-org/FileManager/README.md

 -
 **NOT WORKING**

-Modern system for easy working with files and images on the server.
-Can be used as plugin for [tinyMCE](http://www.tinymce.com/) or [CKEditor](http://ckeditor.com/) or as clasic [Nette Framework](http://nette.org) component too.
+Modern system for easy working with files and folders on the server.
+Can by used as plugin fot tinyMCE, CKEditor or as clasic Nette Framework component too.

 ###Requirements:
 -